kenzo's latest collection helps save the tigers

 Dubbed “Rare Stripes” in homage to tigers’ unique markings, the collection is part of a larger initiative from Tiger Beer that aims to raise awareness about the plight of the wild cats.
 An officially designated endangered species, tigers have teetered on the brink of extinction for years.
 Just seven years ago, there were only about 2,500 tigers left in the wild.
 Today, there are closer to 3,900, but Tiger Beer hopes to double the population by 2022.
 By partnering with Kenzo — the tiger has become synonymous with the brand — the company hoped to educate and mobilize a younger demographic to impact change.

-For Lim and Leon in particular, outside of their proclivity for incorporating Kenzo Takada’s favoured animal, the collaboration continues the tradition of purposeful, environmentally conscious partnerships they’ve established throughout their tenure.
+For Lim and Leon in particular, outside of their proclivity for incorporating Kenzo Takada’s favored animal, the collaboration continues the tradition of purposeful, environmentally conscious partnerships they’ve established throughout their tenure.
 In 2014 the duo, who were raised in California and thus felt a special connection to the ocean, partnered with the Blue Marine Foundation to release the “Oceans” collection, and donated the proceeds to directly to the foundation, which aims to ensure the safety of 10% of the world’s oceans by 2020.

 Before the launch, i-D sat down with Leon and Lim to chat about the new partnership, and how environmentalism became a hallmark of the brand.